-Notes to Mineral Reserve table:
+Notes:

-- Mineral Reserves have an effective date of March 30, 2017.
-All Mineral Reserves in this table are Proven and Probable Mineral Reserves.
-The Mineral Reserves are not in addition to the Mineral Resources, but are a subset thereof.
-All Mineral Reserves stated above account for mining loss and dilution. - Associated metallurgical recoveries (gold and silver, respectively) have been estimated as 90% and 90% for limestone, 50% and 90% for volcanic, 50% and 90% for black shale. - Reserves are based on a US\$1,250/oz gold price, US\$18/oz silver price and an exchange rate of US\$1.00:MXP20.00. - Reserves are converted from resources through the process of pit optimization, pit design, production schedule and supported by a positive cash flow model. - Rounding as required by reporting guidelines may result in summation differences.
+- 1. Mineral Reserves have an effective date of March 30, 2017.
+All Mineral Reserves are Proven and Probable, and are not in addition to Mineral Resources, but are a subset thereof.
+All Mineral Reserves account for mining loss and dilution. - 2.
+Reserves are converted from resources through the process of pit optimization, pit design, production schedule and supported by a positive cash flow model. - 3.
+Reserves are based on a gold price of US\$1,250/oz and silver price of US\$18.00, and an exchange rate of US\$1.00 to MXP20.00. - 4.
+Associated metallurgical recoveries of gold and silver, respectively, have been estimated at 90% and 90% for limestone, 50% and 90% for volcanic, and 50% and 90% for black shale.